Smit6/linear-regression/README.md

 ### compare sklearn and scratch
 Implements Multiple Linear Regression from scratch for sklearn diabetes dataset and compare results with sklearn LinearRegression

+## Polynomial Linear Regression

+### sklearn
+Apply sklearn Polynomial Linear Regression when Linear Regression is not an optimal solution.